-With support from the Gaelic Books Council and the Royal Celtic Society, I am making an illustrated pocket book of weird and wonderful Scottish Gaelic words, Sly Cooking (and Other Essential Gaelic Concepts).
+With support from the Gaelic Books Council and the Royal Celtic Society, I am putting the finishing touches to my illustrated pocket book of weird and wonderful Scottish Gaelic words, Sly Cooking (and Other Essential Gaelic Concepts).

 Few Gaelic speakers still use the eclectic and beautifully subtle vocabulary collected by the legendary Father Allan in South Uist and Eriskay in the late 19th century.
-This pictorial A to Z will present a selection of these fascinating Gaelic words, along with the folklorist’s own entertaining definitions, and an eye-catching illustration for each.
+This pictorial A to Z, to be published by Acair Books, will present a selection of these fascinating Gaelic words, along with the folklorist’s own entertaining definitions, and an eye-catching illustration for each.

 Gaelic Words and Expressions from South Uist and Eriskay was described by its editor, John Lorne Campbell, as “more readable, perhaps, than any other dictionary”.
 For me, it is has always been a delightful treasure trove, revealing the sophistication of a language often wrongly dismissed in modern times as limited and primitive.
 It is also full to the brim with folklore, and with details of the working life of the Gael, outdoors, and at home with the family.